 The double repetition of ‘No’ with ‘marks’ and ‘bruise’ again chimes into this confused and disbelieving tone.
 This is further suggested by his own implementation of the question mark opening the second stanza.
 Milligan cannot quite fathom how this woman has left such an emotional impact on him without leaving a physical ‘wound’.

-Within this stanza, the tone of Feelings completely changes.
+Within this stanza, the tone of ‘Feelings’ completely changes.
 Instead of the melancholic wonderings of the first two stanzas, the poet moves to his classic comedy.
-The break from form is evident from the first explosive word: ‘Worse!’.
-The tonal shift shatters the pervious melancholy as we move into this stanza.
+The break from the form is evident from the first explosive word: ‘Worse!’.
+The tonal shift shatters the previous melancholy as we move into this stanza.
 The impact of this line is elevated due to the punctuation, following on swiftly from the enjambement of the second stanza, the ‘Worse’ seems to come out of nowhere.
-Moreover, the monosyllabic word, followed by the exclamation mark, emphasises the sharpness of this moment.
+Moreover, the monosyllabic word, followed by the exclamation mark, emphasizes the sharpness of this moment.

 Milligan further elevates this point through the extended ellipsis following his reflection on how people think he looks fine.
 The long moment of pause within the poem changes the pace completely.
 Whereas for the majority of the poem lines are enjambed and unbroken with caesura, here Milligan enforces a moment of complete silence.
 This can be taken as a representation of his thinking process, not understanding how he can be so hurt, yet look fine on the surface.
 Following this moment of silence, Milligan again disrupts and shifts the tone with another exclamation.